Code-Institute-Submissions/thrill-seekers/README.md

 - It should be possible to like park ratings so that you can share sympathy for a rating.
 This function is already integrated in the backend and can therefore be implemented quickly in the frontend.
 - It should be possible for users to send secure personal messages and contact each other to enable offline meetings and more personal exchange.
 - It should be possible to get an overview of all existing user profiles to enable better networking.
 The profile data should be searchable to find users with similar interests

+## Component architecture and reusability
+Thrill Theeker is a web application that allows users to find out about, rate and share information about open air parks.
+The application's architecture consists of several reusable components that streamline development and ensure a consistent user experience.

+### Core component
+- Asset: This component manages the display of a spinner or an image along with an optional message.
+It is used in various parts of the application, e.g. ProfilesPage,  ParksPage, ParkPage, ParkCreateForm,  to provide visual feedback when loading data.
+- Avatar: This component displays users' profile pictures.
+It is reused in the NavBar, park, RatingPark and in RatingsCreate Form.
+- NavBar: The Navbar is used on every page.
+This is necessary for seamless navigation through the app.
+- StarRating: The Star Rating is used on Rating Create Form, Rating EditForm, RatingPark and on the RatingProfile.
+It generates the 5 star rating.

 ## Technologies used